Harsz06/Full-Stack-Stock-Trading-Platform/README.md

 # Full-Stack Stock Trading Platform

 ## Overview
 The Full-Stack Stock Trading Platform is a robust and scalable web application that enables users to trade stocks seamlessly.
-Built using the MERN (MongoDB, Express.js, React.js, Node.js) stack, this platform provides real-time market data, portfolio management, and secure transactions.
+Built using the MERN (MongoDB, Express.js, React.js, Node.js) stack, this platform allows users to buy and sell stocks and manage their portfolios.
+Currently, the market data does not update in real-time, but we plan to integrate real-time market data in the future.
+Transactions are currently simplified, allowing users to place orders and buy stocks without security measures, but we aim to implement secure transactions in upcoming updates.

 ## Features
 - **Stock Trading**: Buy and sell stocks in real-time.